WICG/ua-client-hints/CONTRIBUTING.md

 Pull requests to this specification are encouraged and welcome.

-Before doing the work to update the spec, please start with a new issue so we can ensure that your changes align with the goals of this specification (or so you can explain why the goals of this specification should change, if that's the case).
+Before doing the work to update the spec, please start a conversation in a new or existing issue so we can ensure that your changes align with the goals of this specification (or so you can explain why the goals of this specification should change, if that's the case).

 Please note the [section on CLA requirements](#web-platform-incubator-community-group-and-w3c-cla) before any PR can be merged.